pramnora/aws/services/cloud9/README.md

 - there are an awful lot of docs to go and read through...;
   meaning, at this 'beginner' stage of practice;
-  it's doubtful that I'm using the platform in accordance with what are 'best practices'.
+  it's doubtful that I'm using the platform in accordance with what are 'best' practices.

-- experimenting with learning 'hands on'...is, I think, a much more worthwhile effort;
+- experimenting with learning 'hands on'...is, certainly, a much more worthwhile effort;
-  than, just sitting back and reading books/or, watching videos about learning it
+  than, is just merely sitting back and reading books/or, watching videos about learning it
-  (most of which one, then, immediately, tends to forget?!);
+  (most of which advice; one, immediately, tends to forget...?!);
-  because what you 'do'...; you are much less likely to ever forget.
+  because what you 'do'...; then, you are much less likely to ever forget having done.

+  Just like 'riding a bike'/or else, 'learning to swim'...;
+  watching others doesn't really work...;
+  when it comes to, actually, learning to 'do it' yourself.